-In the case of Nevada Vs. Marcus Pegasus (#18 CR 00064) where Mr. Pegasus was charged with NRS 207.200 (a misdemeanor trespassing idea), the court session lasted over an hour in Beatty, Nevada.
+In the case of Nevada Vs. Pegasus where the State of Nevada used NRS 207.200 (a misdemeanor trespassing idea) to prosecute the peace and justice activist, the court session lasted over an hour in Beatty, Nevada.
 Deputy DA Dworin argued the case in front of Justice of the Peace Gus Sullivan (son of Bill Sullivan who presided over hundreds of cases of peaceful demonstrators and nonviolent activists in the 1980s).
 Pegasus told Sullivan that the State utterly failed to provide any evidence of title to the land in question.
 Pegasus demonstrated (with the testimony of Shoshone Chief Johnnie Bobb) years of permission have been granted by the proper Shoshone authorities to non-Shoshones to be present for the sake of peace and justice at ”the Southern Zone of the Western Shoshone Nation” (a.k.a. the NNSS).

-In the end, the State won their case (how'd they do that with no evidence of ownership to that land?), meaning Marcus Pegasus was found guilty and immediately sentenced to a $200 fine, payable within 30 calendar days, with a $105 mandatory court fee (even if the $200 is worked off via community service).
+Despite failure to produce evidence of ownership to the land in dispute, Marcus Pegasus was found guilty and immediately sentenced to a $200 fine, payable within 30 calendar days, with a $105 mandatory court fee (even if the $200 is worked off via community service).
 Refusal to pay would allegedly lead to 25 days in jail, with further court fees still unavoidable, according to Sullivan when questioned by Pegasus.